• Home

 psychotherapy and counseling in hickory

-John Wepner, MA, LCMHC, Licensed Clinical Mental Health Counselor, seeks to build a collaborative working environment with his clients, that respects the inner trouble one experiences, seeks a deeper emotional understanding of where that comes from, and builds towards an embodied vitality and self-acceptance.
-He works with a diverse population of adults and teenagers dealing with anxiety (social anxiety, dating anxiety, etc.), depression, self-esteem & confidence issues, family and relationship issues, grief and loss, existential challenges, life changes, and stress.
+John Wepner, MA, LCMHC, seeks to build a collaborative working environment with his clients that respects the inner trouble one experiences, seeks a more profound emotional understanding of where that comes from, and builds towards an embodied vitality and self-acceptance.
+He works with a diverse population of adults and teenagers dealing with anxiety (social anxiety, dating anxiety, etc.), depression, self-esteem & confidence issues, family and relationship issues, grief and loss, existential challenges, and life changes.

-John encourages clients to explore what is underneath their troubling and uncomfortable life experiences, thoughts, feelings, and behaviors and works with them to understand how the past influences the present, this is called psychodynamic psychotherapy.
-By increasing self-awareness. building tolerance for uncomfortable feelings, and feeling one's body-mind connection, it is possible to gain insight into how you engage in life and, at times, get in your own way.
-This allows improvement in relationships with oneself, others, and one's desire for life.
+John encourages clients to explore the underlying causes of their troubling and uncomfortable life experiences, thoughts, feelings, and behaviors, and works with them to understand how the past influences the present.
+This approach is known as psychodynamic psychotherapy.
+By increasing self-awareness, building tolerance for uncomfortable feelings, and feeling one's body-mind connection, it is possible to gain insight into how you engage in life and, at times, get in your own way.
+This allows improvement in relationships with oneself, others, and one's thirst for life.

 ABOUT MY PSYCHOTHERAPY PRACTICE